Meditation is a method we use to ‘calm’ ourselves:

-With only a few minutes (or more) we can calm the mind, the noise and the chatter, so we can find peace and make better our situation while we are living our daily lives.
+so we can ‘find’ peace and make our situation ‘better,’ even as we are living our daily lives.

 These days many people are trying meditation and, of these people, many are starting to have a regular meditation practice.